-Three mornings in a row I beat the rooster after he woke me up around 4:32 on the first day.
-That's not the only thing that reminds me of Sukawati, or Bali for that matter; the Greatest common divisor of Siem Reap and is that they are both small rural poor communities overwhelmed by tourism.
+After a rooster woke me up around 4:32 on the first day, I managed to beat him three mornings in a row.
+That's not the only thing about this place that reminds me of Sukawati, or Bali as a whole; the one that stings the most is that they are both small, rural, poor communities that are overwhelmed by tourism.

-With the limited timeframe of my visit to Cambodia, I opted to focus on visiting Ankor Wat and its surrounding temples and ruins.
-Some might be able to only afford one day ticket, but it's well worth getting a 3-day if you wanna experience these wonders, which I did.
-I also suggest going to Angkor National Museum, maybe even before visiting any of these sites.
-The exhibit itself is huge and rich with the information about Khmer history and culture in general, you might not even need those tour guides.
-My humble homestay was only a couple of miles away and came with a free bike rental that allowed my to explore the entirety of Angkor Archaeological Park, about 8-10 square miles in 3 consecutive days, in the excruciating heat and the merciless sun.
+With the limited time I allocated for Cambodia, I opted to focus on visiting Ankor Wat and its surrounding temples and ruins.
+Some might be able to only afford one day ticket, but it's well worth getting a 3-day if you want an emersive experience.
+I also suggest going to Angkor National Museum, maybe even before visiting any of the sites.
+The exhibit itself is so huge and rich with the information about Khmer history and culture in general, you might not even need those tour guides.
+My humble homestay was only a couple of miles away and came with a free bike rental that allowed me to explore the entirety of Angkor Archaeological Park, about 8-10 square miles in 3 consecutive days, in the excruciating heat and the merciless sun.

 I actually met the now-viral-star who speaks 10 languages.
-He spoke maybe at 2 or 3 languages at this point, and quite aggressive with his sales.
-It was him who threw me the line above as I was walking through the gate of Ta Prohm; You buy, you friend.
+He spoke maybe at 2 or 3 languages at this point, and was quite aggressive with his sales.
+It was him who threw me this line as I was walking through the gate of Ta Prohm; You buy, you friend.
 You no buy, you tourist.
-Even before meeting him, I knew that being a tourist in these regions is a tricky business.
+Even before meeting him, I knew that being a tourist in these regions is not always fun.
 Every purchase you make or refuse, the consequences are much more grave for the ones that don't get to leave.
 And every time I try to stick to what UNICEF or any organizations tell me, it breaks my heart.
-Seeing him go further than the rest of his contemporaries gives me a sigh of relief, but with even heavier sigh of helplessness.

-One tuk-tuk driver approached to me by the entrance to Ankor Thom, asking if I had a power bank.
+One tuk-tuk driver approached me by the entrance to Ankor Thom, asking if I had a power bank.
 This emo Cambodian Jack Black of a youngster spoke excellent English, quite friendly and was a bit of a ladies' man.
-Entertained and exhausted from 2 days of bike-riding, I decided to give him some business for his rate was quite reasonable.
-He turned out to be kinda charming and less than professional, but when he showed me the side of Cambodian tourism, on Pub Street, that is undistinguishable from what I've seen in every other place; locals catering to privileged visitors by adopting to their capitalist, self-centered, instant-gratification-seeking ways, I just had to palm my face.
-On the same token, this could be MY tourist mind demanding exoticism.
-Why even bother traveling what I'd get in every corner of the world are "Shape of You" and/or "All About That Bass"?
+Entertained by him and exhausted from 2 days of bike-riding, I decided to give him some business.
+He turned out to be more charming than professional, but he did me a solid by showing the side of Cambodian tourism that is indistinguishable from every other place; locals catering to privileged visitors by adopting to their capitalist, self-centered, instant-gratification-seeking ways.
 Within minutes I tell him to bail, then he proceeds to ask if I wanted a "girly massage."
 I, irritated, put a smile on my face and tell him to get me home.
-He seems disappointed, offered a ride to the airport next morning and did not show up.
+He seems disappointed, offered a ride to the airport next morning but did not show up.

-I could have shrugged all of these off and moved on, but I then remembered him saying how he wanted to quit catering to tourists, move to the states, get a job doing anything to fund his study.
-Might've been the case of "stripping to pay for college," or might've been that he was just being inconsistence in his logic by denying my hiring him.
-However, he could've ripped me off by giving me a ridiculous quote.
+I could have shrugged all of these off and moved on, but then I remembered him saying how he wanted to quit catering to tourists, move to the states, get a job doing anything to fund his study.
+Might've been the case of "stripping to pay for college," but he could've ripped me off by giving me a ridiculous quote.
 He could've come pick me up the next morning for extra cash.
 I doubt that he enjoys this life.
 I bet that he knows the importance of education.
-He came off just like any of us, feeling stuck in a familiar routine and not quite able to realize his ambition.
+He probably was just like any of us, feeling stuck in a familiar routine and not quite able to realize his ambition.

-I try to be a friend, but all I could be was just another tourist.
+I tried to be a friend, but all I could be was just another tourist.

-I need to apologize to however many readers I might have, and to myself, for failing to set aside time for writing.
-In several ways, 2018 was the year of decluttering; as we moved from the suburb of Los Angeles where I lived for as long as I have lived in the States, so much of what I have collected purposelessly and often unintentionally needed to be shaken off of my life, and what is essential needed to be given the space it needed.
+In several ways, 2018 was the year of decluttering; as we moved out of the suburb where I lived for as long as I have lived in the States, so much of what I have collected purposelessly and often unintentionally needed to be shaken off of my life, and what is essential needed to be given the space it needed.
 And as I sit down again in front of an empty digital page, I see that I need to do the same with all the snapshots I have taken along my journey around the sun.
 I'm gonna go reverse-chronologically and review all the photos and add some context to them, trying to find stories wherever I can find.